 What does planning mean?

-First, it means defining your goals, says Steve Barkhouse, president of Amsted Design-Build, which was just named the provincial renovator of the year for a record third time by the Ontario Home Builders’ Association.
+First, it means defining your goals, says Steve Barkhouse, president of Amsted Design-Build, which was named Ottawa’s renovator of the year last fall for a record ninth time.
 “Really know what it is that you want to achieve.”

 - What works in your space right now and what doesn’t?

 - What are must haves and what are nice to have if your budget allows?

 - What’s the future of your home?
 Is your family growing?
 Are kids moving away?
 Will you be downsizing?
 Is it your forever home or will you move in a few years?

 Be sure to write all of these things down, adds Lecuyer.
 Once you’ve done that, you can take a look at the scope of your project to help you determine whether you have the budget for it and what kind of renovator you’ll need.
 (More on budgets and hiring in a bit.)